Appdynamics/ConfigMyApp-docs/docs/README.md

 | tierID  | This is required to monitor the health of the UCS monitoring extension i.e connectivity to AppDynamics, UCS and SNOW.Follow the instructions in this [doc](https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-troubleshoot-missing-custom-metrics-or-extensions/ta-p/28695#Configuring%20an%20Extension) to acquire the component (or tier) ID. |

-3) Launch PowerShell as an Administrator and run the ./Setup.ps1 script.
-The Setup.ps1 script performs a one-time   configuration of the following items:
+3) Launch PowerShell as an Administrator, change directory to the extensions folder and run the `.\Setup.ps1` script.
+The `Setup.ps1` script performs a one-time configuration of the following items:

    - Acquires a UCS session and exports the session details into an encrypted file in the SecureFolder.